If you are in the market for a new range hood, you have probably heard the term “blower” thrown around a few times. But what is a range hood blower?

 If you want to learn how to calculate the CFM you need for your kitchen, check out our guide on how to determine how much CFM you need.

 How do I decide which blower is best for me?

 You will seldom be able to choose which blower comes with your new range hood.
 However, the maximum amount of CFM, on the other hand, is under your control.
-So the way to choose a powerful blower is by choosing a hood with a lot of CFM.
+So, choosing a powerful blower is choosing a hood with many CFM.

 If you want even more tips, check out this video called Remote Blower Vs. Local Blower – Different Blower Types from the Proline Range Hoods YouTube Channel.